1A Softball: West Central puts the squeeze on St. Bede

 St. Bede senior Ryann Stoudt said it was a disappointing loss because the Bruins didn’t reach their ultimate goal of going to state.

-“We were kind of looking forward of going to state, but you win some and lose some,” she said.
-“I’m glad we played 100 percent on the field and left it all there and we were there all together.”
+“We were kind of looking forward to going to state, but you win some and lose some,” she said.
+“I’m glad we played 100% on the field and left it all there and we were there all together.”

 Sons lined up to hug each girl after the game and it was hard to let them go.
 He said he and his staff worked on showing the Bruins the big picture.